simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-in-space-protecting-gps-signals/index.en.md

 To effectively counter these multifaceted risks, it is imperative to implement resolute security measures and adhere unwaveringly to pertinent government regulations.

-By addressing these vulnerabilities head-on, we bolster the continued reliability and security of space-based GPS signals.
+By addressing these vulnerabilities head-on, we strengthen the continued reliability and security of space-based GPS signals.
 This, in turn, ensures the protection of critical infrastructure and fortifies our ongoing technological advancements.

 ## References